How are people exposed to UV radiation?

-- Phototherapy (UV therapy): Some skin problems (psoriasis, for example) can be treated with UV light.
+- Phototherapy (UV therapy): Some skin problems (such as psoriasis) are helped by treatment with UV light.
 For a treatment known as PUVA, a drug called a psoralen is given first.
 The drug collects in the skin and makes it more sensitive to UV.
 Then the patient is treated with UVA radiation.
 Another treatment option is the use of UVB alone (without a drug).

-- Black-light lamps: These lamps use bulbs that emit UV.
-The bulb may also make some visible light, but it is made with a filter that blocks most of that out, letting through UV rays (mostly UVA).
-They have a purple glow and are used to view fluorescent material.
-Bug zapping insect traps also use “black light,” but the bulbs use a different filter that causes them to glow blue.
+- Black-light lamps: These lamps use bulbs that give off UV rays (mostly UVA).
+The bulb also gives off some visible light, but it has a filter that blocks most of that out while letting the UV rays through.
+These bulbs have a purple glow and are used to view fluorescent material.
+Bug-zapping insect traps also use “black light” that gives off some UV rays, but the bulbs use a different filter that causes them to glow blue.

 - Mercury-vapor lamps: Mercury-vapor lamps can be used to light large public areas such as streets or gyms.
 They do not expose people to UV rays if they are working properly.
 They are actually made up of 2 bulbs: an inner bulb that emits light and UV rays, and an outer bulb that filters out the UV.
 UV exposure can only occur if the outer bulb is broken.
 Some mercury-vapor lamps are designed to turn themselves off when the outer bulb breaks.
 The ones that don’t have this feature are only supposed to be installed behind a protective layer or in areas where people wouldn’t be exposed if part of the bulb breaks.